 The World Anti-Doping Agency is storing suspicious readings of a substance used in clinical drug trials in the run-up to the London Olympics after police seized vials in a sports doctor’s luggage.

 Athlete urine samples with elevated levels of a metabolism modulator, AICAR, are being frozen pending validation of a test for the substance, WADA Science Director Olivier Rabin said.
-A 2008 study found AICAR, made in synthetic form by companies including New York-based Enzo Biochem Inc., (ENZ) helped boost stamina in sedentary mice by 44 percent.
+A 2008 study found AICAR, made in synthetic form by companies including New York-based Enzo Biochem Inc., (ENZ:US) helped boost stamina in sedentary mice by 44 percent.

 Doctor Alberto Beltran was arrested in March, with Barcelona police saying in a statement that they were breaking up a doping ring because of the proximity to the Olympics.
 Beltran denies wrongdoing, his lawyer Matias Palomo said.
 Athlete samples can be stored and re-tested for eight years under anti-doping rules.